About us History

 The team started to introduce risk transfer structures with a number of reinsurers and to structure special-purpose reinsurance segregated account companies for such risk transfer and fronting purposes.
 These structures are widely used in the ILS and reinsurance industry today.

-In a year that saw record insurance losses in the US from hurricanes such as Katrina, Wilma and Rita, the team proved its capabilities and managed to limit the portfolio impact thanks to the diversified investment strategy and active trading activities around the events.
+In a year that saw record insurance losses in the US from hurricanes such as Katrina, Wilma and Rita, the team proved its capabilities and managed to outperform most of its competitors.

 The team moved to Credit Suisse Asset Management in order to increase its focus on institutional clients; it also launched the institutional platform IRIS (Insurance-Related Investment Solutions).